Rudxain/Rudxain.github.io/about/accounts.md

 # Accounts
 This page has 2 purposes:
-- Show my contact info
+- Provide my contact info
 - Deter impersonators

 If you find a user claiming to be me, but their account doesn't match anything here, it's extremely likely they're lying.